Introduction to 8 pillars

 I + F = T

-While there is a matrix of reasons as to why young people leave the church and the faith, at the heart of this disturbing statistic and trend is a failure to critically consider what does it take to see young people grow as long term, active followers of Jesus in response to His final command.
+While there is a matrix of reasons as to why people leave the church and the faith, at the heart of this disturbing statistic and trend is a failure to critically consider what does it take to see people grow as long term, active followers of Jesus in response to His final command.
 The current ‘discipling factory’ is turning out defective models and it is time for an urgent rethinking of our strategies.

 A large part of our discipling strategy has revolved around the imparting of INFORMATION.
 While the content of our curricula and programs is important, it cannot, on its own, produce disciples.
 To this equation we need to intentionally add experiences that focus on FORMATION so that faith goes deeper.
 The result will be TRANSFORMATION.